negative-light-media/www.negative-light.com/README.md

 # negative-light.com

 This is the Negative-Light Website.
-Specificly for the Negative_light Youtube Channel. visit the site at: https://negative-light.com
+Specifically for the Negative_light Youtube Channel.
+Visit the site at: https://negative-light.com
 ## This project uses

 Node.js 18.17.1